SymfonyCasts/vue/sfcasts/ep2/transition-mode.md

 But when we do this, we can no longer use the `mode` option, which is what helped us fix that jumping problem.
-One common work-around is to absolutely position the two components on top of each other so that as they fade out and in, the do it in the same spot, instead of jumping around.
+One common work-around is to absolutely position the two components on top of each other so that as they fade out and in, the do it in the same spot without the jumping.

 Anyways, I'm going to undo this and go back to `v-if`: I just wanted to give you some extra background.
 I'll refresh to make sure I didn't break things... excellent!

 There's one more thing that I want to transition: the title on the page.
-If you watch, it *still* changes abruptly.
+If you watch, it *still* changes instantly.
 That's not a huge deal, but it would be cool if that *also* faded out and faded back in.
-This is interesting because, in this case, we will be transitioning over a prop change.
+This is interesting because, in this case, we will be transitioning over a *prop* change.
 Let's talk about how to do that next.